battlerealmsmodeditor/BattleRealmsMapPacks/README.md

 # 🗺 Battle Realms Map Packs Extension

- The most popular and other Map Packs for Battle Realms (Single Player / Multiplayer)
+ The most popular and other Map Packs for Battle Realms (Single Player / Multiplayer) (Port map from : forums.gamingterritory.com, siambronline and another)

 ## 🎮 Support for Battle Realms